getify/You-Dont-Know-JS/async & performance/ch6.md

 var y = x ?
 1 : 2;
 ```

-Here, the intent might be to test the performance impact of the coercion to a boolean that the `? :` operator will do if the `x` expression is not already a boolean (see the *"Types & Grammar"* title of this book series).
+Here, the intent might be to test the performance impact of the coercion to a Boolean that the `? :` operator will do if the `x` expression is not already a Boolean (see the *Types & Grammar* title of this book series).
 So, you're apparently OK with the fact that there is extra work to do the coercion in the second case.

 The subtle problem?
 You're setting `x`'s value in the first case and not setting it in the other, so you're actually doing work in the first case that you're not doing in the second.
 To eliminate any potential (albeit minor) skew, try: